datalad/datalad-osf/docs/source/exportdatacode.rst

 Setting up Github Remote
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We can set-up a Github Remote with name `github` (the default).
+We can set-up a Github Remote with name `github`.

 .. code-block:: bash

-    $ datalad create-sibling-github REPRONAME --github-login GITHUB_NAME
+    $ datalad create-sibling-github REPRONAME -s github --github-login GITHUB_NAME
     $ datalad publish --to github

-This will only publish example.txt in code/ to Github, letting OSF handle your data.
+This will publish example.txt in code/ to Github and only add the folder structure and symbolic links for all other file; this way you can let OSF handle your data and Github your code.

 Setting up the OSF Remote
 ^^^^^^^^^^^^^^^^^^^^^^^^^